 The street in front of the hotel last night had been dark, quiet and devoid of people and traffic.

 It's 7AM and the scene couldn't be anymore different.
 The hustle bustle of the country's biggest city is in full swing.
 Tuk Tuks and families of three and four (the record I saw in Cambodia was 6) are wizzing by on the dusty streets.
 People, commerce, noise and dust make up this exciting tableau.
+This being my first time in Southeast Asia I was completely taken aback by the multitude and vivaciousness of this very alive city.
+After being wowed after only 10 minutes it was time to board the minibus for Siem Reap.

 The minibus, which was closer to a van really, was comfortable, seating about 8 people and had air conditioning.
 The bumpy ride to Siem Reap was roughly 5 hours.
 Along the way we traveled on dirt roads that overlooked the flooded wetland landscape of the Cambodian countryside.
 We drove past orange-brown flooded pools over tall grasses and under palm trees and blue skies decorated with great, heavy white clouds.
 There were small towns along the way with homes and business made of wood and corrugated metal.
 In one town we needed to stop to make way for roughly two dozen cows that need to cross the road.